Carpet vs Hardwood: The Comprehensive Guide to Flooring

 Spills and stains can be a problem with carpets, although they can be cleaned or scrubbed well.
 The main issue is wear and tear, as over a longer period of time carpet will need to be replaced more often, with a recommended full change required every 10 years or so.

-Hardwood flooring can last for many years if well looked after which is one reason why they can be significantly more expensive than other flooring options.
+Hardwood flooring can last for many years if well looked after which is one reason why it can be significantly more expensive than other flooring options.
 With this in mind, they are a durable option for your flooring.

 However, in day-to-day life they are susceptible to spills and grazes from use, even high heels can leave dents within the floor.
 They are also vulnerable to water, as they can become misshapen if coming into contact with liquid.